madderle/Capstone-Realtime-Streaming-Analytics/README.md

 The goal of this project is twofold:
-1. Set Up a production ready real time streaming analytics system using AWS.
+1. Set Up a production ready analytics system using AWS.
 2. Use sentiment analysis of tweet to predict stock prices.

 ## Application Features